Gainsight NXT - Articles Impacted due to July, 2023 Release

-- You can group similar Measures to form a Measure group.
-For example, if you have a ‘Support group’ and within that you have ‘Age of the tickets’, ‘Severity of the tickets’ etc. as a measure.
+- You can group similar Measures to form a Measure Group.
+For example, if you have a ‘Support group’ and within that, you have ‘Age of the tickets’, ‘Severity of the tickets’ etc. as measures.

 - A single scoring method might not be applicable to all customers.
 In such cases, you can maintain multiple Scorecards.
 There can be multiple Scorecards applicable for a Customer or Relationship, but at any given point of time, you can assign only one scorecard to a customer or Relationship.

 - You can create Scorecards for a Company or Relationship entity.

 A Gainsight admin can configure Scorecards from the Administration > Scorecard section.
 Admins can create Measures, Measure Groups, and Scorecards.
 Furthermore, an admin can also configure grading scheme (color, letters, or numbers), weights, exceptions, and set validity period (describe validity period in brief).